This here are the characters from the Bloody Roar series

-- Roaring Rampage of Revenge: His comrade, Yuji was killed before the events of Bloody Roar 1 by Tylon Corporation, and worked together with his Yuji's offspring (Yugo) to take them down.
+- Roaring Rampage of Revenge: His comrade Yuji was killed before the events of Bloody Roar 1 by Tylon Corporation, prompting Gado to work together with Yuji's offspring (Yugo) to take them down.

 - Taking the Bullet: Done in Jenny's ending from Primal Fury.
 She regains consciousness, sometime after Gado saves her from Stun and finds she's outside with Gado collapsed on top of her, in exhaustion.
 Several bullet holes can be seen in his back when she passes her hand over them.